Home » What Kind of Cactus Can Tortoises Eat?

 Fiber

-Tortoises have extremely slow metabolisms, with food spending a significant time in the digestive tract.
-While this has its advantages when sifting out toxins, it also means that the tortoise relies heavily on fiber to maintain digestive health.
+Tortoises have extremely slow metabolisms, with food spending a significant amount of time in the digestive tract.
+While this has advantages when sifting out toxins, it also means that the tortoise relies heavily on fiber to maintain digestive health.

 Iron

-Iron is important to tortoises as it transports oxygen around the body.
+Iron is essential to tortoises as it transports oxygen around the body.

 If a tortoise has an iron deficiency, it’ll steadily sicken over time.
-You’ll notice that your tortoise is sluggish, and even the smallest movements appear effortful.
+You’ll notice that your tortoise is sluggish, and even the slightest movements appear effortful.

 Vitamin A